iresil/NeuralNet/README.md

 - **NeuralNet_Test**: Google Test project to ensure code correctness.

 ## Core Concepts
-- **Tensor**: Conceptually, a tensor is a container for numerical data.
-In our implementation, it also encapsulates the math that's necessary for the neural network to operate.
+- **Tensor**: Conceptually, a tensor is a container for numerical data (e.g. a scalar, a 1D vector, a 2D vector, etc.).
+In this implementation, it also encapsulates the math that's necessary for the neural network to operate (e.g. elementwise addition, algebraic product).
-- **Input Layer**: The input layer is the first layer of a neural network, that receives raw input data.
+- **Input Layer**: The input layer is the first layer of a neural network, and it receives raw input data.
 It typically doesn't transform the data and only passes it into the neural network, but sometimes preprocessing also happens either before or alongside it.
+  In this implementation, it also flattens its input tensors into a 1D array.
-- **Output Layer**: The output layer is the step that generates the final prediction.
+- **Output Layer**: The output layer is the last layer of a neural network, and it generates the final prediction.
+It can be either a fully connected layer (i.e. a layer where each neuron receives input from all neurons of the previous layer), an activation layer (i.e. implementation-wise, a wrapper for the activation function) or a combination of the two.
 - **Hidden Layer**: A hidden layer is any layer that is located between the input and output layers.
 It applies learned transformations to its input, to learn patterns that help the neural network make decisions.
 It is called "hidden" because its output is not directly observed.
 - **Neuron**: Conceptually, a neuron is the smallest computational unit contained in any layer.
-Its output is a scalar value.
+Its output is usually a scalar value
-  In practice, we often refer to a neuron's output as a _neuron_, though technically that's the result of the neuron's computation.
+  (e.g. in a layer that produces a vector of 10 elements as its output, each element will be produced by exactly one neuron).
+This is why in practice, we often refer to a neuron's _output_ as a _neuron_, although technically that's the result of the neuron's computation.
 - **Loss Function**: This is what guides the learning process in neural networks.
 A loss function is what quantifies the difference between the model's predictions and the actual values, providing a scalar value that the optimizer seeks to minimize.
 The type of loss function that gets applied is selected based on the task at hand.